Introduction

 The CA has campaigned to get the 90 day period extended.
 Further details can be found in our CAmpaign news.

-How we proceed with this project is now under review – we hope the intended ‘improvement of relationships with EU countries’ publicised by current UK government may offer opportunities to more easily enable longer stays for cruising sailors.
+How we proceed with this project is presently under review – we hope the intended 'improvement of relationships with EU countries' publicised by the current UK government may offer opportunities to more easily enable longer stays for cruising sailors.

 Present options for extended travel in the EU

-Cruisers wishing to spend more than 90 days in any 180 day period in the EU will have to make additional arrangements in terms of long stay visas or residency permits which:
+Cruisers wishing to spend more than 90 days in any 180-day period in the Schengen Area have to make additional arrangements in terms of long stay visas or residency permits which:

-• long stay visas must be applied for in your home country (in the case of UK nationals, in the UK therefore) before departure and can take a number of weeks to obtain; NB: for third country nationals who need to obtain a Schengen 90 day EU wide visa, it is important to note that these cannot generally be extended whilst travelling;
+- long stay visas must be applied for in your home country before departure and can take a number of weeks to obtain.
+Important note: for third country nationals who need to obtain a Schengen 90-day EU-wide visa, these cannot generally be extended whilst travelling;

-• Residency permits procedures are generally completed in the country of choice (normally after an initial application for a Visa in the home country).
+- Residency permit procedures are generally completed in the country of choice (normally after an initial application for a visa in the home country).
 Do be aware of the very significant differences between obtaining a visa or permit to stay in an EU country as a tourist and residency which comes with potential tax and other financial implications.

 The links in our member area give our best understanding of the possibilities, conditions and procedures for obtaining either a long stay visa or a residency permit for the main cruising countries in the EU.
 We continue to add feedback and experience from members as it becomes available.